utxo-company/bullet/paper/bullet.typ

 = Interoperability
 Bullet supports cross-chain key compatibility through multiple signature schemes to create a more accessible user experience.

-To enable a "drop-in experience" for users with existing blockchain wallets, Bullet allows for Secp256k1 and Schnorr signature schemes alongside the native Ed25519 keys used in Cardano.
-This allows private keys commonly derived for either Secp256k1 (used in Bitcoin, Ethereum, and many EVM chains) or Schnorr to be used in Bullet without requiring users to generate new keys.
+To reduce friction for users with existing blockchain wallets, Bullet allows for Secp256k1 and Schnorr signature schemes alongside the native Ed25519 keys used in Cardano.
+This means users can interact with Cardano using the same private keys they already use for Bitcoin, Ethereum, and many EVM chains, eliminating the need to generate and manage separate keys for each blockchain ecosystem.

 The implementation uses an alternative message signing approach necessitated by the constraints of the UTxO model.
 Since providing external signatures to a transaction would alter the transaction hash itself, Bullet derives the message to be signed from the script context available during on-chain execution: